amartincolby/Rust-Quick-Guide/README.md

     */

-    /* Before the more complex elements of Rust are explored, it will behoove us to analyze Rust's true party piece.
+    /* Before the more complex elements of Rust are explored, it will behoove us to analyze Rust's party piece.

     Ownership.

     In Rust, every value has an "owner".
 An owner is also known as an identifier since only through the identifier can a value be accessed.
 When an owner goes out of scope, such as when a function completes, the value is "dropped" from memory.
-Rust does automatically, but it does support an explicit "drop" command.
+Rust does this automatically, but also supports an explicit "drop" command.
 Again, if coming from C++, all of this should be familiar through what is known as RAII, but unlike C++, Rust does this automaically and by default.
 If you write good, simple Rust, you will very likely never have to concern yourself with the cleanup process.
 C and C++ engineers will like that, but it is TypeScript engineers who should take most note, because it means that Rust can _feel_ garbage collected, making it much more approachable.

     That said, Rust's system of ownership can be a little confusing, and the